 Table 5, shows a general significance level of a five generic project management information system (PMIS) function with respect to facilitating the satisfaction of all stockholders of project.
 Accordingly, the monitoring function of PMIS in bank of Abyssinia is the most significant function in facilitating the success of a project with significance level of 4.56.
 Secondly, the evaluation function of PMIS is the second significant function in facilitating the success of a project with significance level of 4.33.
 Thirdly the planning function of PMIS is the third significance function in facilitating the success of a project with a significance level of 3.4.
-Lastly the controlling function of PMIS is become the last significance function in facilitating the success of a project with significance function in facilitating the success of a project with significance function in facilitating the success of a project with a significance level of 3.4.
+Lastly the controlling function of PMIS is become the last significance function in facilitating the success of a project with significance level of 3.33.